evageck/System_Architecture_Diagram.pdf/README.md

 **Answers**
 - Ensure all firewalls on devices and router are disabled.
 Firewalls can disable web traffic to temporarily diabling these can fix the problem.
 - Verify that the web server is running and its IP address is correct.
-## 4. Question: What do I do when my router has stopped the communication between the networks even though all numbers are input correct?
+## 4. Question: What do I do when my router has stopped the communication between the networks even though my router is turned on?
+**Answers**
+- Try turning on off the router and turning it back on.
+Once back on, give it a couple minutes to fully reboot.
+- Make sure the IP addresses and subnet masks are correcly entered into the router.
+You can check using the "show ip interface brief" in terminal.
+If needed to go back into and fix, type and enter these commands: router>enable, configure terminal, interface GigabitEthernet 0/0 (if that is the IP that needs to be changed).
+- Now it is time to remove what is wrong so type in "no ip address" then the address that needs to be changed and enter.
+Then type "ip address" with the correct numbers.
+- Type and enter "no shutdown", "exit", then "wr" to write the correct IP into memory